cantaloupe-project/cantaloupe/README.md

 ## Contribute

-Contributions are welcome.
-The suggested process for contributing code changes
+The suggested process for contributing code changes is:
-is:

 1. Submit a "heads-up" issue in the tracker, ideally before beginning any work.